Level 1 - Children whose needs are met and who thrive

 - I have an adequate and nutritious diet, regular dental and optical checks

-- there are no concerns about my attitude to drugs and alcohol
+- There are no concerns about my attitude to drugs or alcohol

-- I have positive relationships with my siblings and peers
+- I mostly have positive relationships with my peers

 Parents and carers